mathewreny/ARM230Compiler/README.txt

+## How not to use git

+The contents of this project are a good reminder of what not to do with git.
+I was not properly aquainted with the technology since this project was my first time using git.

+## Status

+This project was not intended to be used by anyone besides my classmates.
+I have not maintained it since passing the course.

+updated Tue March 31, 2015.

+## Old README circa 2013

 Program Created by Mathew Reny
-If you need help, contact me at mhreny@gmail.com
+If you need help, contact me at *[EMAIL REMOVED]*

 To compile you should run the Installer program.
 To run this program you must change the permission